DrDisc/Loloww2/family/unit-identification-analysis.md

 - Standard rifleman or machine gunner most common role

 **What this means**:
-- Felino likely fought in the defensive lines
+- Sulpicio likely fought in the defensive lines as a basic rifleman
 - Experienced intense combat on Abucay or Orion-Bagac lines
 - Standard infantry weapons: M1 Garand rifle, BAR, or machine gun
 - Part of a rifle company or weapons company